theotrain/dawn-with-gocart/README.md

 1) Near the top of this page, expand the green "Code" dropdown, and choose "Download ZIP"

 2) On your Shopify store's "Themes" page, expand the "Add theme" dropdown.
-Choose "Upload zip file" to upload this theme.
+Choose "Upload zip file" and upload the zip from step 1.

+3) After upload choose "Actions > Preview" to see it working.  if you like it choose "Actions > Publish" to use it in production.

 ### Options